tsawler/postal/README.md

 ## Usage

-To create a worker pool to send email, first define a Service object with settings appropriate for your environment.
+To create a worker pool to send email, first define a `postal.Service` object with settings appropriate for your environment.
-This is the Service type:
+This is the `postal.Service` type:

 ~~~go
 // Service is the type used to create a MailDispatcher.